h2floh/GeoDistributedAzureBot/README.md

 Please reuse your AppID/Password and the Let's Encrypt certificate (it is valid for 3 months).
 So just skip [Step 1](#1-creation-of-aad-appid) and [Step 2](#2-issuing-a-ssl-certificate).

+## Learnings

+There is no __one fits it all__ Infrastructure as Code tool

+- While Terraform is good for the loop over each region, it is not very good in multi step scenarios including waiting for a resource/artifact to be created
+- Terraform also is less optimal if you want to introduce architecture choices
+- For waiting I used script loops together with Azure CLI commands
+- Terraform AzureRM provider still lacks some update features.
+E.g. there is a need to update only the Bot's endpoint in a subsequent Terraform execution, but this is not possible because there is no data source for Bot, so we would have to keep track of all parameters.
+In such cases we used Azure CLI for updating.
+- Terraform is very convenient if you want to destroy the environment again (demos, non frequent reoccurring tasks)

 ## Open points and next steps

 Listing up various things from different domain/view angles: